williameclee/slepian_ulmo/README.md

 # slepian_ulmo

-A fork of `csdms-contrib` MATLAB repositories that are dedicated to constructing Slepian functions over ocean basins.
+A fork of csdms-contrib MATLAB repositories dedicated to constructing Slepian functions over ocean basins.
 There are also functions for spatial visualisation.

 ![Example of Slepian functions over the Pacific Ocean](images/cover.svg)